SpeedyTurtle599/vortex-cores/readme.md

 1. Donnelly, R.J.
 (1991).
 Quantized Vortices in Helium II.
 Cambridge University Press.
 2. Schwarz, K.W.
 (1985).
 Three-dimensional vortex dynamics in superfluid ⁴He: Homogeneous superfluid turbulence.
 Physical Review B, 38(4), 2398-2417.
 3. Barenghi, C.F., Skrbek, L., & Sreenivasan, K.R.
 (2014).
 Introduction to quantum turbulence.
 Proceedings of the National Academy of Sciences, 111(Supplement 1), 4647-4652.

+## To Do
+* [ ] Fix handle_reconnections to ensure that the reconnection is performed when operating in GPU mode